 When the film concludes, Marlin sends his son off to school without any real hesitation – he receives only a warm hug from Nemo before he tells him to “go have an adventure.”
 This exchange works well as a metaphor to illustrate Marlin’s evolution, having finally let go of his perceived failure and the memory of losing his wife and children.
 It is as poignant an ending for this troubled father as one could hope for – with a new friend in Dory and better understanding of his own character, Marlin has come a long way from the shell-shocked clown fish at the movie’s opening credits.

 Am I reading into this too much?
 I’ll answer the naysayers straight off: yes, yes I am.
 I know I am.
-As I stated at the onset of this op-ed, I came up with my analysis arbitrarily in order to keep up the film’s relevancy for an older generation.
+As I stated at the onset of this op-ed, I came up with my analysis arbitrarily in order to keep the film relevant for an older generation.
 Even so, I hope this interpretation works for many of you the same way it worked for me and keeps what should be another Pixar gem fresh in your minds.

 Thanks for reading!
 If you have any thoughts about this theory – disagreements, fallacies, affirmations, whatever – please do leave a comment below.